Thermal Shock in Coffee: 8 Things You Should Know

 In the case of coffee, work has also begun in this direction, hence the importance of controlled fermentation processes.

-As with wine, in coffee it has been demonstrated that the optimum temperature for yeasts to metabolize the sugars in the mucilage is between 30 and 40°C (86 and 104°F).
+As with wine, in coffee, it has been demonstrated that the optimum temperature for yeasts to metabolize the sugars in the mucilage is between 30 and 40°C (86 and 104°F).

 But when fermentation occurs at lower temperatures, the amount of acetic acid produced decreases, and cleaner flavors, complex acidity and fruity and floral profiles are obtained.
 Higher temperatures develop exotic tropical fruit flavors and tartaric acidity.

-All this work done in the field of wine fermentation has led to experimentation with thermal shock, after which it is possible to carry out coffee fermentation at low temperature with the inoculation of selected microbial strains.
+All this work done in the field of wine fermentation has led to experimentation with thermal shock, after which it is possible to carry out coffee fermentation at low temperatures with the inoculation of selected microbial strains.

 This avoids the formation of acetic acid and favors the formation of desirable flavor and aroma precursors that are not formed during a conventional fermentation process.